srs/gradle-grunt-plugin/README.md

 This is the main advantage of this plugin, to allow build scripts (and grunt agnostics) to run grunt tasks via gradle.

-It is also possible to run a grunt task only if one of of its input files have changed:
+It is also possible to run a grunt task only if one of its input files have changed:

     def srcDir = new File(projectDir, "src/main/web")
     def targetDir = new File(project.buildDir, "web")